 Internet of things (IoT) is not just connected cars, home appliances or production chains.
-In fact, every object that we use on a day-by-day basis is progressively coming to digital life.
+In fact, every single object that we use on a daily basis is progressively becoming part of the digital world.

-To find quality clothes, comfortable and with good design does not seem enough.
-A denim jacket that allows you to control almost every application in your mobile without even touching the screen; socks that in addition to measuring the steps, count the calories you consume, monitor how your treads are, in order to prevent injuries; or smart sportswear with biometric sensors that measure performance or can detect epileptic seizures.
-Those are just a small representation on how the textile industry and the world of technology are already hand in hand.
+To find quality clothes, which are comfortable and well designed does not seem enough.
+A denim jacket that allows you to control almost every application on your mobile without even touching the screen; socks that in addition to measuring the steps, count the calories you consume, monitor the way you tread, in order to prevent injuries; or smart sportswear with biometric sensors that measure performance or can detect epileptic seizures.
+These are just a small representation of how the textile industry and the world of technology are already walking hand in hand.

 An example of this type of collaboration is the initiative launched by Ivyrevel (the digital fashion division of H&M) and Google.
-They have jointly developed a project called Coded Couture to make a custom dress for each client according to their daily activity.
-Data such as the places visited, the weather or the route that a user has followed through the streets of the city will be collected with an Android phone for a week to incorporate the client’s personality into the process of designing a unique dress.
+They have jointly developed a project called Coded Couture to make a custom garment for each client according to their daily activity.
+Data such as the places visited, the weather or the route that a user has followed along the streets of the city will be collected with an Android phone for a week to incorporate the client’s personality into the process of designing a unique garment.

 And they are not the only ones.
-Just over a year ago, EVRYTHNG partnered with Avery Dennison (a global leader in pressure-sensitive and functional materials and labeling solutions for the retail apparel market) to build 10 billion pieces of clothing. smart clothes and footwear called “#BornDigital” (to be born with a digital identity is the condition they seek to integrate into all those products) in the next 3 years.
-Customers will be able to interact much more through their phones and brands will be able to offer exclusive content, thanks to the combination of smart tags, applications and, software “in the cloud”, thus promoting new consumer experiences.
+Just over a year ago, EVRYTHING partnered with Avery Dennison (a global leader in pressure-sensitive and functional materials and labeling solutions for the retail apparel market) to build 10 billion articles of clothing, smart clothes and footwear called “#BornDigital” (to be born with a digital identity is the condition they seek to integrate inside all those products) in the next 3 years.
+Customers will be able to interact much more through their phones and the brands will be able to offer exclusive contents, thanks to the combination of smart tags, applications and, software “in the cloud”, thus promoting new consumer experiences.

 But not only that.
 Can you imagine having VIP access to gastronomic experiences, artistic events, special nightlife parties or private sales only through a jacket?
 These are, precisely, some of the characteristics of another project that EVRYTHNG is carrying out in collaboration with the New York-based brand Rochambeau in its smart jacket BRIGHT BMBR.